emtempleton/emtempleton.github.io/index.md

 # Next Up: Chicago Booth!

 I'm looking forward to building a *new* community in Chicago, where I will be starting as an Assistant Professor of Behavioral Science at the [University of Chicago Booth School of Business](https://www.chicagobooth.edu/) in summer 2026!

-I will be hiring a **full-time Research Professional** to help launch my research program at Chicago Booth.
-This position is ideal for motivated college graduates considering graduate school in behavioral science or psychology.

-More details about the position, including application instructions, can be found [here](https://www.chicagobooth.edu/-/media/faculty/research-professional-program/job-ads/2025-26/templeton-job-ad-2026.pdf).

-I will begin reviewing applications on **March 1**.

 # My Research